 This summation index is the area under the Mcclellan Ratio-Adjusted Oscillator.

 The McClellan summation has multiple interpretations and it is considered neutral at a reading of +1,000.
 During the 1960s, the McClellan Summation Index generally stayed within the bounds of 0 and +2,000.

 The interpretation of this indicator is almost the same as the Mcclellan Ratio-Adjusted Oscillator.

 5. Breadth Thrust:

 Thrust is when the deviation from the norm is sufficiently large to be identified and when that deviation signals either the end of an old trend or beginning of the new trend.

-One of the indicators to analyze breadth thrust was developed by Mark Zweig which calculates a 10 day Simple Moving Average of Advances divided by sum of Advances and Declines.
+One of the breadth indicators to analyze breadth thrust was developed by Mark Zweig which calculates a 10 day Simple Moving Average of Advances divided by the sum of Advances and Declines.

 6. Advance- Decline ratio:

 The advance-decline ratio refers to the number of advancing shares divided by the number of declining shares.

 The advance-decline ratio can be used for various timeframes, such as one day, one week or one month.